vygr/ChrysaLisp/STATUS.md

 image file conversions where switching through premul format can loose information.

+Simplify Service naming and implement `"*"` prefix to allow global discovery.

 ------

 Host GUI compositors can now reduce memory usage for glyph textures by 75% and